 "I was struck some years back by the fact that older people tended to review their life.
 At that time, whenever people reminisced it was regarded by psychologists and psychiatrists as possible early signs of senility," Dr. Butler says.
 "But because we were studying vital, healthier older people, it struck me how important it was for people to come to grips with the kind of life they had led.

 How Caregivers Can Keep Family History Intact

 There is a growing body of scientific and anecdotal evidence that is helping seniors capture their stories.
-While not a formally recognized therapy it is a powerful medicine for the client, family, and caregiver.
-Research shows that family history writing or reminiscing improves self-esteem, enhances feelings of control and mastery over life, and often results an a new or expanded vision of one's life.
+While not a formally recognized therapy, it is a powerful medicine for the client, family and caregiver.
+Research shows that writing on or reminiscing about family history improves self-esteem, enhances feelings of control and mastery over life, and often results an a new or expanded vision of one's life.

-For very advanced-age clients, the chance to tell their stories improves cognition, lessens depression and dementia, and improves behavioral functioning."Writing shakes people out of their same old stories and makes them think differently about their lives," says Hope Levy of There's Always Hope, a San Francisco-based Geriatric Consultancy.
+For very advanced-age clients, the chance to tell their stories improves cognition, lessens depression, and improves behavioral functioning.
+"Writing shakes people out of their same old stories and makes them think differently about their lives," says Hope Levy of There's Always Hope, a San Francisco-based Geriatric Consultancy.

-"Writing one's story not only boosts self esteem, reduces stress and anxiety, it is a powerful tool for a senior—or anyone—to visualize and create their future," Levy says.
+"Writing one's story not only boosts self esteem and reduces stress and anxiety, it is also a powerful tool for a senior—or anyone—to visualize and create their future," Levy says.

 Levy cites the example of one of her clients, a woman in her late 70's who felt depressed and anxious over her own perceived lack of accomplishments in life.
 Levy assigned her the exercise of writing a letter to herself as a young child.
 Then she wrote a letter from her younger self to her present self.